-Learn how to spring clean your closet from the inside out.
-This key step in the annual spring cleaning ritual will have you decluttering, donating, recycling, storing and maintaining closet organization for the spring and summer months.
-Time to switch from fleece to linen, wool socks to flip flops, North Face to Hunter, and naturally, a great time to spring clean your closet.
+In this guide, you'll learn how to spring clean your closet from the inside out.
+This key step in the annual spring cleaning ritual will have you decluttering, donating, recycling, storing and maintaining closet organization for... the spring and summer months.
+Then, we'll go through how to organize your closet for warmer weather dressing.
+It's time to switch from fleece to linen, wool socks to flip flops, North Face to Hunter, and naturally, a great time to spring clean your closet.
 Here are quick organizing tips to get your closet in shape in time for sundress season.

 01 of 07